MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

  }
 ```

 For generating the words is used the `generateWords()` method.
 It takes the amount of words we want to create and returns the list of strings created.
-Also it will print how the strings was created:
+Also, it will print how the strings was created:
 ```
 Process of words formation: